adus/portal-documentation/_documents/stationmetadata.md

 ---
 The _/highways/api/stationmetadata_ endpoint returns station data for each individual station in the network.
 This information can be constrained within a date range through the use of the `start_date` and `end_date` parameters.

 This endpoint returns data in JSON format by default.
-An overview of the data returned by this endpoint, including attribute descriptions, can be found on the Downloads page, in the [_Stations Metadata_]({{ site.url }}{{ site.baseurl }}/documents/downloads/) section of the Highway Data dropdown menu on the downloads page.
+An overview of the data returned by this endpoint, including attribute descriptions, can be found on the Downloads page, in the [_Stations Metadata_]({{ site.url }}{{ site.baseurl }}/documents/downloads/) section of the Highway Data dropdown menu on the Downloads page.

 ## Parameters
 Stations Metadata takes the following Parameters